 State-space realizations for both the baseline and revised flight control laws are presented in this section.
-This paper presents a simplified control law structure representing the stability augmentation system of the Hornet flight control system.
-This simplification is justified because the paper is only concerned with the stability issues of the F/A-18 aircraft.
-A more detailed descriptions of these flight control laws can be found in other [16,17].
+A simplified architecture for the flight control laws is used to formulate the state-space realization.
+More detailed descriptions of these flight control laws can be found in.3